Commission Director John Maile told the Commissioners that the Departmen tof Consumer

-Curt Roggow, Commission Legislative Liaison, advised that SB 1445, the bill to transfer
+Curt Roggow, Commission Legislative Liaison, advised the Commissioners that the Oklahoma

-Tstaff completed 22 inspections and handled 22 complaints.
-25 dealers attended the
+Staff completed 32 inspections and handled 23 complaints.

 Rule Violations Hit the Bottom Line - Oklahoma used motor vehicle dealers are finding